saf-dmitry/taskpaper-mode/scripting.md

 Usually, a parent action should not be marked as done until all sub-tasks are marked as done.
 Sometimes when pressing `C-c C-d` you may inadvertently complete items still containing open sub-tasks.
 Configuring the hook `taskpaper-blocker-hook` helps preventing this.
 The value of this hook may be nil, a function, or a list of functions.
 Functions in this hook should not modify the buffer.
 Each function gets as its single argument a buffer position at the beginning of item.
 If any of the functions in this hook returns nil, the completion is blocked.

-The following code adds `my-taskpaper-item-can-be-completed` function to the hook.
+The following code adds `my-taskpaper-blocker-func-1` function to the hook.
 The function will check the current item and return non-nil if all its actionable children, i.e. projects and tasks, are completed.

     (defun my-taskpaper-blocker-func-1 (pos)
       "Return non-nil if item at point can be marked as completed."
       (goto-char pos)
-      (let ((complete-ok t))
+      (catch 'exit
         (taskpaper-outline-map-descendants
          '(lambda ()
-            (when (taskpaper-query-item-match-p "not note and not @done") (setq complete-ok nil))))
+            (when (taskpaper-query-item-match-p "not note and not @done") (throw 'exit nil))))
-        complete-ok))
+        t))

     (add-hook 'taskpaper-blocker-hook 'my-taskpaper-blocker-func-1)